Aromatic mushroom stew in a delicious sauce with lots of herbs, the best mushroom main dish there is. Serve over polenta or mashed potatoes.

 - 1-2 teaspoons lemon juice or to taste

-- salt and pepper
+- fine sea salt and pepper

 - Saute: Finely chop the onions and the garlic cloves.
 Heat the oil and the butter in a stew pot and cook the onions and the garlic until the onions are translucent.

-Add the mushrooms, cover the pot and leave to cook for about 5 minutes.
-Add the tomato paste, sweet paprika powder and some salt and pepper.
+- Simmer: Add the tomato paste, sweet paprika powder, and some salt and pepper.
 Stir to coat the mushrooms with the spices.
 Add the white wine and let it bubble off completely.
-Add the vegetable broth, cover and cook for about 15-20 minutes.
+Add the vegetable broth, cover, and cook for about 15-20 minutes.

 - Thicken: Shortly before the end of the cooking time, whisk the milk and the cornstarch together in a small bowl.
 Slowly pour the mixture into the pot while whisking all the time.
 Stir well and let cook for another two minutes or so until the sauce thickens slightly.If you are using heavy cream, the cornstarch will not be necessary.
 Just stir the cream into the dish and let cook for a couple of minutes or until the sauce thickens slightly.